HTTP

 • headers: Object of header name → value

-• body: Request body (string)
+• body: Request body (string on the server)

 Response